victorchall/EveryDream2trainer/doc/TRAINING.md

 One particular note is if your path to `data_root` or `resume_ckpt` has backslashes they need to use double \\\ or single /.
 There is an example train.json in the repo root.

-## Instant sampling

-If you want to generate samples *right now* without waiting for the next sample step, **hold** `CTRL+ALT+PAGEUP` on your keyboard.
-It will kick off sampling.
-Let go of the keys when it starts sampling.

 ## Running from the command line with arguments

 I recommend you copy one of the examples below and keep it in a text file for future reference.
 Your settings are logged in the logs folder, but you'll need to make a command to start training.